-INTERNATIONAL HUMANITARIAN LAW (IHL) MOOT - SEMESTER TWO 2020
+INTERNATIONAL HUMANITARIAN LAW (IHL) MOOTING - SEMESTER TWO 2021

 WHAT IS THE IHL MOOT?

-The purpose of the IHL Moot competition is to assess the competitors legal research and formulation of legal argument on International Law.
-Mooting provides students with an opportunity to develop their oral and analytical skills in the formal environment of a court room.
+The purpose of the IHL Mooting competition is to assess the competitor's legal research and formulation of legal argument on International Law.
+Mooting provides students with an opportunity to develop their oral and analytical skills in the formal environment of a courtroom.
 The IHL Moot is unique as the Red Cross Organisation assist the NDLSS in running the competition

 HOW DOES IT WORK?